 Though all three have their fair share of political and economic problems (what country doesn’t?) and are still trying to shake off the stigma of war, their tourism industries appear to be on the rise and it’s only a matter of time before they start seeing a much larger influx of tourists.
-That means for those of you interested in an adventure and doing something in Europe that hasn’t been done a million times before, there is no better time for you to visit them than now.
-Here’s an introduction to six of their main cities.
+That means for those of you interested in an adventure and doing something in Europe that hasn’t been done a million times before, there is no better time for you to visit one of them than now.
+Here’s an introduction to six of the main Balkan cities.

 1. Skopje, Macedonia

 Skopje is perhaps one of the most underrated cities in the Balkans.
 With a shiny new airport and growing amount of budget airlines touching down there, it’s a great choice for a cheap weekend break or for kicking off a full-fledged exploration of Macedonia and its surrounding countries, just like I did.
 There’s a surprising amount to do if you’re interested in history, absurd architecture, Ottoman relics, and great nightlife.